Leadership vs Management in 2025: why this debate is back!

 5. Support: Ask each person what they need to succeed.
 Remove one obstacle for them every week.
 Track the before and after.

-For a structured leadership sprint, review our ninety-day program: The Strategic Advantage Program.
+For a structured leadership sprint, review our Coaching Programs.

 Leader as coach: five fast questions that unlock potential